alchemyplatform/aa-sdk/site/overview/faqs.md

 ### How is the gas manager protected from DDOS attacks?

 ::: details Answer
-In your gas manager policy, you can configure spending rules per address, per app, and/or policy wide limits.
+In your Gas Manager policy, you can configure spending rules per address, per app, and/or policy wide limits.
 See how to set up these policies [here](/tutorials/sponsoring-gas/sponsoring-gas.html#_2-create-a-gas-manager-policy).
 :::

 ## Common Errors {#common-errors}